 New advances in technology are anticipated to have a significant influence on future products in dentistry.
-In anticipation of this, the Company has pursued several new research and development initiatives to support this development.
-Specifically, in 2004 the Company entered into a five-year agreement with the Georgia Institute of Technology's Research Institute to pursue potential new advances in dentistry.
-In addition, in 2004, we completed an agreement with Doxa AB to develop and commercialize products within the dental field based upon Doxa's bioactive ceramic technology.
-These agreements are consistent with the Company's strategy of being the leading innovator in the industry.
+As a result, the Company has pursued several research and development initiatives to support this development.
+Specifically, the Company continues to work on product activities with the Georgia Institute of Technology's Research Institute and Doxa AB to pursue potential new advances in dentistry.
 In addition, the Company licenses and purchases technologies developed by other third parties.
 Specifically, in 2004, the Company purchased the rights to a unique compound called SATIF from Sanofi-Aventis.
-The Company believes that this technology will provide enhancements to future products with such benefits as greater protection against enamel caries, the ability to desensitize exposed dentin and the ability to retard, or to inhibit the formation of staining on the enamel.
+The Company is currently working to develop products based on this technology and believes that this compound will provide such benefits to future products as greater protection against enamel caries, the ability to desensitize exposed dentin and the ability to retard, or to inhibit the formation of staining on the enamel.
+Although we believe these activities will lead to new innovative dental products, they involve new technologies and there can be no assurance that commercialized products will be developed.

 Although the professional dental market in which the Company operates has experienced consolidation, it is still a fragmented industry.
 The Company continues to focus on opportunities to expand the Company's product offerings through acquisition.
 Management believes that there will continue to be adequate opportunities to participate as a consolidator in the industry for the foreseeable future.
-In the first quarter of 2005 the Company purchased GAC SA, its European distributor of orthodontic products.
-The acquired company operates within France, Germany, Switzerland and Norway.
-The Company expects this integration to increase full year 2005 sales by approximately \$16 million (see also Note 4 to the Consolidated Condensed Financial Statements).
+As further discussed in Note 4 to the Consolidated Condensed Financial Statements, during the first six months of 2005 the Company purchased GAC SA, Raintree Essix and Glenroe Technologies.
+All three of the acquired companies specialize in the orthodontics products market.
+The Company expects these acquisitions to increase full year 2005 sales by approximately \$25 million.